kuiperzone/Publish-AppImage/README.md

 specify the location with `DOTNET_PROJECT_PATH` in the .conf file.

 **Note**, by default, `publish-appimage` will look for a file called `publish-appimage.conf` in the current working directly.
-It is possible to have multiple .conf files (see below).
+It is entirely possible to have multiple .conf files of different names (see below).
 All project related paths in the .conf file itself are relative to the location of the .conf file, and not from where command was called.

-**IMPORTANT**: Edit the configuration file for your application, providing an application name etc. This should be a relatively trivial matter and **all parameters are documented** with comments.
+**IMPORTANT**: Now edit the configuration file for your application, providing an application name etc. This should be a relatively trivial matter and **all parameters are documented** with comments.
 You can specify application "Desktop Entry" fields here, as well as publish/build arguments, and project and output locations.